 “Information skills are so highly adaptable that they can open doors into almost any type of work setting you can imagine.”

-What Kinds of Work Might You Do?
+What Kinds of Work Might You Do as an Information Professional?

 For example, you might discover a passion for working with young adults and start your career as a teen librarian in a public library.
 Or you might find that you love to do business research, and work in competitive intelligence for a start-up or become a business librarian for either a large public or an academic library.
 In fact, as you go through the UT information sciences bachelors and/or masters programs you’ll be encouraged to “try out” as many different types of information work as you can to get a good sense of what most engages you.
 You’ll want to explore questions like –